jabadymandry/github-flow/04-Database/01-SQLAlchemy/README.md

 ## PostgreSQL

 :warning: **Don't install postgres if you're using a computer from Le Wagon**.
 It should be already installed.
-If not, install it
+If not, install it.

 You can now head over to [postgresql.org/download/windows/](https://www.postgresql.org/download/windows/) and `download` the installer for `PostgreSQL 10+`.